chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 title: 'Redraw Only The Diff'
 date: 2021-10-23T08:10:44+01:00
 draft: false
-url: redraw-only-the-diff
+slug: redraw-only-the-diff
+aliases: [/redraw-only-the-diff]
 ---

 To illustrate the concepts in some of the posts on this blog, I sometimes make small, interactive JavaScript programs (see [Conway's Game of Life](/game-of-life/), [Quadtrees in the Wild](/quadtrees/), and [Building Ayòayò: Web Application](/post/building-ayoayo-web-application/), for example).

 Most of these programs are in plain JavaScript (to move HTML elements around or draw on a canvas element).
 Others use libraries like [D3.js](https://d3js.org/).
 But the general idea is usually the same: when someone clicks or presses a key, draw something on the page.

 While making these interactive programs, I've learned a simple but useful UI optimization: when rendering from state, redraw only the changed views.